-- 7. Purchasing is in line with the set levels of delegated authority.
+- 5. A competitive tendering process is in place for high value purchases - 6.
+Any borrowing is in line with the Funding Agreement. - Purchasing is in line with the set levels of delegated authority.
 Obtained an up to date list of authorised departmental personnel with the limits of the expenditure for each person. - 8.
-The nature of the expenditure is reasonable given the objects of the school to provide education, - 9.
+The nature of the expenditure is reasonable given the objects of the school to provide education. - 9.
 The funds position is under control and that the Academy is not generating an unsustainable deficit. - 10.
-There are sufficient controls over procedures for changing payment details to suppliers. - 11.
-The nature of credit card and petty cash expenditure is reasonable and in line with the objects of the Academy.
+There are sufficient controls over procedures for changing payment details to suppliers. - The nature of credit card and petty cash expenditure is reasonable and in line with the objects of the Academy.